US vows strongest ever Iran sanctions

 The deal was agreed between Iran and the five permanent members of the UN Security Council - the US, UK, France, China and Russia - plus Germany.

-Iran insists its nuclear programme is entirely peaceful, and its compliance with the deal has been verified by the International Atomic Energy Agency (IAEA).
+Iran insists its nuclear programme is entirely peaceful, and its compliance with the deal has been verified by the IAEA.